beclamide/3d-graphics-and-web-games/README.md

 After you've cloned the repo, go into each of the chapter folders and run `npm install`

-The examples use Grunt to build and serve.
-If you haven't already got it installed run `install -g grunt-cli`.

-You can find more information about Grunt [here](https://github.com/gruntjs/grunt-cli).

 ---

 ### Running
-To run the examples, `cd` into the chapter folder and run `grunt serve`
+To run the examples, `cd` into the chapter folder and run `npm run serve`

 ---